flythereddflagg/flythereddflagg.github.io/python_book/docs/08-Formatted-Strings.md

 # 8 - Formatted Strings

-As you use the `print` function there will be times when you want to "fill in the blank" and you can do this with format statements.
+As you use the `print` function there will be times when you need to "fill in the blank" and you can do this with format statements.
 Also we will introduce a few more features in addition to these.

 ```python
 # format_strings.py